Mutton9558/CannotCode/README.md

 Dexistant uses a bunch of python libraries co-existing in harmony to deliver responses to users.
 User's audio is recorded as the app is running and then sent for audio processing.
 Audio is sent through a noise suppression filter and then sent through a second layer of filtering by cutting off further background noise below a certain threshold.
-The audio is then transcribed into text before being sent to a Language Learning Model (GPT).
+The audio is then transcribed into text before being sent to a Language Learning Model (Google Flan T5).
 The model processes the information and then is sent back as a response.

 # Test data
 ### Noise Reduction graph from test audio